petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/updating-page-permissions.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+`

-!!! important
-    Currently, this feature is behind a release feature flag (LPS-196847).
-Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)) and navigate to *Site Builder* &rarr; *Pages*.

 1. Select the checkbox next to the pages you want to configure.